 In total, $93.35 per year to boil the kettle (401.5 x $0.2325)

 If your appliance only has the amps printed on it, multiply the number of amps by the voltage (240 volts in Australia, 120 volts in the US) to get the wattage, ie 6 amps x 240 volts = 1,440 watts.

 Alternatively, if you don’t have the wattage, you could get an estimate of the wattage online for that appliance.

-Calculating the cost of using appliances isn’t an exact science but it gives you a good idea what appliances consume the most electricity and which ones cost the most.
-Calculations are based on maximum output, so if you run your heater on a lower setting for example, it uses less wattage.
+Calculating the cost of using appliances isn’t an exact science but it gives you an idea of which appliances cost the most.

 The first step in reducing electricity consumption is knowing your consumption habits.
 Are you boiling the kettle too often?
 Is Saturday are your biggest energy day because the kids are home?
 Knowledge = less power in this case!

 Once you are aware of your current consumption habits, it becomes easier to choose which habits to change and which ones that will have the biggest impact on your electricity bill.

 Disclosure: Links to merchants within this post may be affiliate links.